Argera/AssociationRules/README.md

 # AssociationRules
-Big data analysis for rating system in which are discovered rules of correlation between the different films
+Big data analysis for rating system in which are discovered rules of correlation between the different films.
+This project contains the apriori algorithm among others.